 - If you are camping, never store food in your tent.
 Sleep with a flashlight and make sure your bear spray is within reach.

-- Research other safety tips here, especially if you are traveling in an area known for grizzly bears, cougars, wolves, coyotes, deer, moose, and elk.
+- Research other safety tips here, especially if you travel in an area known for grizzly bears, cougars, wolves, coyotes, deer, moose, and elk.

 Bear Safety tips for traveling in B.C.
 Photo Credit: Wendy Nordvik-Carr©